Breast cancer survivors

 This new 23andMe DTC test has very limited usefulness for the general population.
 The test may benefit those who are unaware of their Jewish ethnicity and who test positive for one of the 3 mutations.

 In DTC testing no medical or genetic counseling is included.
 Test results are returned electronically with a written explanation.
 Further questions and discussion of follow-up testing or treatment options are not included.
-As the FDA notes, this testing cannot be used to determine treatment without retesting and consultation: “Consumers and health care professionals should not use the test results to determine any treatments, including anti-hormone therapies and prophylactic removal of the breasts or ovaries.
+As the FDA notes, this test should not be used to make health care decisions: “Consumers and health care professionals should not use the test results to determine any treatments, including anti-hormone therapies and prophylactic removal of the breasts or ovaries.
 Such decisions require confirmatory testing and genetic counseling.
 The test also does not provide information on a person’s overall risk of developing any type of cancer.
 The use of the test carries significant risks if individuals use the test results without consulting a physician or genetic counselor.”

-The FDA examined how the test is performed and assures consumers that the test is accurate and reliable.
-The agency also warns that consumers must be careful about what this test does and does not tell them.
-They caution that without a provider explaining the nuances of the results, misunderstandings may occur.
-Many genetics experts concur and believe that the issue with DTC testing is that education and informed decision-making is best done in the clinical setting in consultation with medical professionals.
+The FDA examined how the test is performed and assures people that the test is accurate and reliable.
+The agency also warns that people should understand what this test does and does not tell them.
+They caution that without an expert explaining the meaning of the test results, misunderstandings may occur.
+Many genetics experts agree and believe that genetic testing for health information is best done in the clinical setting in consultation with medical professionals.

 At the present time, this approval does not lead to any changes in recommendations for genetic counseling and testing.
 The National Comprehensive Cancer Network is a consortium of experts in cancer and genetics.
 They publish consensus guidelines for genetic counseling and testing for cancer risk.